GerardoBZentenoM/Stock-Trading-News-Alert/README.md

 This is a basic version of the project, there are several improvements that can be made, such as:

+- Change the STOCK_NAME and COMPANY_NAME in args in python script to use like: python main.py --stock=IBM --company=IBM.
 - Use the `schedule` library to run the script at a particular time every day.
 - Create a GUI or web interface to display the data instead of printing it in the console.
 - Use a database to store the stock prices for further analysis in the future.